-- Discuss how the client's physiological, emotional, and behavioral responses make sense, given their life context. - Sample Language: "What you are going through is hard/real.
-It makes sense that you are feeling angry given the experiences you are having." - Discuss how client's behaviors may have been protective or adaptive for them at one time and determine whether they are continuing to serve a fully adaptive function. - Sample Language: "It seems like there are situations where avoidance has been helpful to you and has protected you from harmful situations.
+- Intended Impact: Marginalized and minoritized clients can experience chronic invalidation of their minority stress experiences and are more likely to experience mistrust in their providers.
+When Ex-CBT approaches are applied too rigidly, they run the risk of invalidating client experiences by over-focusing on thoughts as irrational and physiological, emotional, or behavioral responses as exclusively maladaptive.
+Instead, validating the client's experiences as legitimate allows the clinician to make sure the family feels heard, and that the clinician understands their experiences to begin to build trust. - o Discuss how the client's physiological, emotional, and behavioral responses make sense, given their worries and their life context. - Sample Language: "What you are going through is hard/real.
+It makes sense that you are feeling angry given the experiences you have had/are having." - Discuss how client's behaviors may have been protective or adaptive for them at one time and determine whether they are continuing to serve a fully adaptive function. - Sample Language: "It seems like there are situations where avoidance have been helpful to you and has protected you from harmful situations in the past.
 At the same time, it seems like the avoidance is no longer serving you."